pydanny/daniel.feldroy.com/posts/til/til-2025-07-how-to-type-args-and-kwargs.md

     pass
 ```

-That's because the types you set apparently the value of the container.
+That's because the types you set in the args are the value of the container.
 So to make my code pass the type checkers I need to do:

 ```python
 # This passes type checks!